happy-machine/FastQL/README.md

     --gpus all danfreshbc/fastqlapi-diffusers:latest
 ```

-- You can `echo $PUBLIC_IP` to get your public IP or find it in your EC2 console instance details.
+Once Docker has finished installing...

-- Connect to {{EC2_PUBLIC IP}}:8000/graphql to visit your new GraphQL API and make sure that the URL next to the history button contains {{EC2_PUBLIC IP}}:8000
+- Connect to {{PUBLIC IP}}:8000/graphql to visit your new GraphQL API and make sure that the URL next to the history button contains {{PUBLIC IP}}:8000
-- An example query:
+- Try the following example query in the GraphQL Playground console:

 ```graphql
 {